ar3/our_gruuv/RULES.md

 - **Secondary action styling**: Use `btn-outline-primary` for secondary actions and navigation links to distinguish from disabled buttons
 - **Button layout**: Use `.flex-grow-1` wrapper with `.w-100` on disabled buttons to maintain full-width appearance minus warning icon space
 - **Tooltip implementation**: Use Bootstrap tooltips with `data-bs-toggle="tooltip"` and `data-bs-title` for permission messages

+### Permission-Based UI Implementation
+- **Controller authorization**: Use permissive authorization for views (e.g., `authorize @resource, :show?`) and handle specific permissions in the view
+- **View-level permission checks**: Use helper methods like `current_person&.can_create_employment?(@organization)` in views
+- **Conditional UI rendering**: Show enabled buttons for authorized actions, disabled buttons with tooltips for unauthorized actions
+- **Consistent permission patterns**: Use the same `if authorized / else disabled + tooltip` pattern across all actions
+- **Policy logic belongs in Pundit policies**: Never implement complex authorization logic directly in views - use `policy(@record).action?` instead
+- **Avoid multi-line conditionals in views**: Keep view logic simple by delegating complex checks to policy methods
+- **Use semantic policy method names**: Create descriptive policy methods like `view_employment_history?` instead of complex inline checks

 ### Color System & Visual Design
 - **Colors must have consistent, meaningful purposes** - never use colors as random decoration